ow3org/cardano-stake-pool-aws/README.md

 serverless
 ```

-Serverless is an amazing tool that _automates the setup of our AWS account._
+Serverless is an amazing tool that _automates the setup of our AWS account._ It is important to note that while you configure your AWS account, you need to select a region that, at least, offers 3 Availability Zones, like `us-east-1`.
+View the regions you may select [here](./AWS_AZ_ZONES.md).

 ## Get Started